 1. Experiment with bait size and shape

-Last year, I honestly think you could put five of anything on an Alabama Rig and catch the heck out of bass for the first couple of months.
+In 2012 when the Alabama Rig hit the scene, I honestly think you could put five of anything on an there and catch the heck out of bass for the first couple of months.
 But now the baits you choose really seem to matter.
 Fishing recently with some good umbrella rig anglers, there were definitely smaller baits that produced well on certain days and colors of water.
-And there were also times where one big bait in the middle with 4 little ones around it caught bigger fish.
+And there were also times where one big bait in the middle with 4 little ones around it caught bigger fish

 2. Spin the bass out